smizell/graphablejson-js/README.md

 ### Web Aware with RESTful JSON

-The `raw` query will follow links represented in [RESTful JSON](https://restfuljson.org) if it finds one in place of a property.
+The `rawPath` query will follow links represented in [RESTful JSON](https://restfuljson.org) if it finds one in place of a property.
 This allows for API responses to evolve without breaking queries.

 Let's say the current document we have is an `order` and looks like: